Wagh El Birket: Events

-In the 19th century as Cairo expanded, Wagh El Birket developed as a contact zone between the wealthy area round the Azbakeya lake and expanding central Cairo.
+In the 19th century, as Cairo expanded, Wagh El Birket developed as a contact zone between the wealthy area around the Azbakeya Lake and the expanding central Cairo.
 The street ran from the Hotel Bristol to Clot Bey Square.

-In 1911 the street was described as "the most unblushing in Cairo".
+In 1911, the street was described as "the most unblushing in Cairo".
 On one side was an arcade with cafes underneath.
 On the other were houses with balconies on the upper floors.
 "Ladies of the night" dressed in flimsy gowns would display themselves on the balconies.
 Towards the Clot Bey end was the Fishmarket, a particularly squalid area.

 WWI

-In World War I there were violent incidents in the Wagh El Birket, including the major incident known as the Battle of the Wazzir.
+In World War I, there were violent incidents in the Wagh El Birket, including the major incident known as the Battle of the Wazzir.

 WWII

 During the Second World War, the street was known as "the Berka" by troops.
-The military set up brothels on the street, which were controlled by the Medical Corps.
+The military set up brothels on the street, which Medical Corps controlled.
 Medical centres, officially known as PA centres (preventative ablution), to try and prevent servicemen catching STI were set up in the area, and the army medical services oversaw the regular check-ups of prostitutes which were carried out by civilian authorities.
 The street had warning signs of a cross on a white background at both ends.

 After two Australian soldiers were killed on the street, the authorities closed the Berka down in May 1942.
-Some of the troops blamed General Bernard Montgomery for the closure as he had a reputation as a puritan.
+Some of the troops blamed General Bernard Montgomery for the closure as he had a reputation as a Puritan.